 1.4 If you have any questions about the Terms or the Privacy Statement, please contact firstname.lastname@example.org.
 Uplift, A People-Powered Community is a limited company registered in Ireland under company number 544851.
 Our registered office is located at 28 North Great Georges Street, Dublin 1.

-2.1 You can use the website to create one or more campaigns to advocate a cause that does not promote: hatred, violence, discrimination or stereotypes based on race, gender or gender identity, ethnicity, sexual orientation, religion or membership of a minority group and that promotes Uplift’s core values.
+2.1 You can use the website to create one or more campaigns to advocate a cause that does not promote: hatred, violence, discrimination, defamation, disinformation or stereotypes based ethnicity including membership of a minority community, marital status, gender, religion, nationality, disability, sexual orientation, or age and that promotes Uplift’s core values.

-2.2 Any campaign actions may be subject to moderation or approval before and after they become available to public access or signing.
+2.2 Any campaign actions are subject to moderation and/or approval before and after they become available for public access or signing.

 2.4 Our website is nonpartisan and cannot be used by or on behalf of a political party or to promote businesses or commercial purpose.
 Campaigns may not explicitly promote political parties.